-Extensive facilities for bioimaging are available at JIC, at QIB and in the Henry Wellcome Laboratory for Cell Imaging at UEA.
+Extensive facilities for bioimaging are available at JIC, QIB and UEA.
 Together these facilities offer a range of light microscopes, confocal microscopes, transmission and scanning electron microscopes, and atomic force microscopy.
-Latest additions include a new multi-photon microscope at UEA and a Zeiss super-resolution light microscope and an Andor spinning disc confocal microscope at JIC.
+Latest additions include a new cryo-electron microscope, a Zeiss super-resolution light microscope and an Andor spinning disc confocal microscope

 Chris Lamb Training Suite

-Full scale field trials for crop geneticists can be carried out at a 115 hectare farm site situated 4 miles from the JIC.
-The site is presently being equipped with purpose built facilities to support all aspects of field trials work and the necessary storage for modern plot combines and processed seed.
-In addition a smaller area is available on the main JIC site that includes a GM trial site.
+Full scale field trials for plant research can be carried out at a 110 hectare farm site situated 4 miles from the NRP.
+The site is the location for the purpose-built Dorothea de Winton Field Station that includes two laboratories, ambient and climate-controlled grain storage, meeting rooms, seed processing and agricultural equipment storage.
+In addition, a smaller area is available on the main JIC site that includes a GM trial site.

 Glasshouses and Controlled Environment Rooms (CERs)